allTheJJJJs/hash_smash/README.md

 ## Test Plan

-I chose to start with `Functional Testing` around the reqs minimum viable project.
+I chose to start with `Functional Testing` around the reqs minimum viable product.
 The tests 'Minimum Valid Request' were designed to address this functional testing.

 I then focused on `Negative Testing` around the basic functionality to determine if failures were graceful, followed by functional edge cases.